Our Clergy and Staff

-After making one of the biggest decisions of her life, Indra Payne decided to migrate to the US from South America in 1991.
-Ever since then, she has worked as a child caregiver, allowing her to build many deep and long-term relationships families.
+Indra Payne emigrated to the US from South America in 1991.
+Ever since then, she has worked as a child caregiver, allowing her to build many deep and long-term relationships with families in New York City.
 She has been taking care of children at Fourth Universalist since 1995 and has two daughters who have also served the congregation’s families.
 Indra earned her GED after arriving in the U.S. and is now entering her 23rd year with our congregation.

 Rehime Crain serves as the Sexton for Fourth Universalist.
 He graduated from Park West High School, where he especially enjoyed classes in the culinary arts.
 Rehime also studied Communications at New Rochelle College and would like to continue his studies to become a counselor.

 Rehime serves his community by volunteering at West Harlem Pantry and enjoys spending his time going to the library, reading books, and spending time with his children.

 Lead A/V Technician

 Ilan Natter is thrilled to serve Fourth Universalist as the A/V Technician.
 As an audio engineer, Ilan is always looking for new opportunities to work with talented musicians.
 As a native New Yorker, Ilan is looking forward to helping bring the Upper West Side community together through sound and music.

 Jose Rivera Hernandez

 Evening Groups Coordinator